laaksomavrick/devblog/content/blog/circleci-monorepos-made-easy/index.md

 ## RTFM!

-This sounds naive, but consulting the [official documentation](https://circleci.com/docs/configuration-reference/) for a CircleCI configuration file provided me the best information while learning.
+This sounds naive, but consulting the [official documentation](https://circleci.com/docs/configuration-reference/) for a CircleCI configuration file proved to be the best source of information while exploring the tools available.
 Further, it informed me of what options were available to me and provided brief examples for their implementation.
 Googling for answers tended to lead to outdated community answers.
 And using ChatGPT for CircleCI was often flat-out wrong.